horazont/aioxmpp/docs/user-guide/quickstart.rst

       available_presence_received,
   )

-Again, the whole :class:`aioxmpp.stanza.Presence` stanza is passed to the callback.
+Again, the whole :class:`aioxmpp.Presence` stanza is passed to the callback.

 Relevant documentation: